Trump and Energy

 Rystad Energy

-Explore our previous report series
+Explore our previous editions

-Third Edition | August, 2025
+Third Edition

 Tariff policy has shifted from signaling to execution.
 This edition breaks down what the latest sectoral tariffs and trade moves could mean across oil, gas, power and clean energy – with key watchpoints on leasing/royalties and tax-credit changes.
 Download for the implications, scenarios and who’s most exposed.

-Second edition | April, 2025
+April, 2025

 Trade policy uncertainty is back on the front page.
 Get a clear view of where tariffs could hit energy demand, supply chains and project economics – and how major economies may respond.
 Download to understand the transmission channels and near-term risks.

-First Edition | February, 2025
+First Edition

 Early policy direction can reshape markets fast.
 This edition maps the administration’s domestic energy priorities and what they could mean for investment, pricing and global balances.
 Download for the key signals, likely outcomes and what to track next.